 No matter the type of discrimination you’ve suffered, you deserve justice.
 A Charleston discrimination lawyer can help you file your claim and hold your employer accountable for their actions.

-Filing an Employment Discrimination Claim
+What Is the Process for Filing an Employment Discrimination Claim?

 Prior to filing a claim, it’s a good idea to seek an opinion from an employment law attorney.
 A lawyer from DiPiero Simmons McGinley & Bastress, PLLC can look into your situation and determine how best to proceed.